syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/crop.md

 #### Handling the cropping tool

 The `ToggleCropping` method in the SfImageEditor control is used to enable and disable a cropping region placed over the image to visually choose the area for cropping.
-After the croppin area has been selected, the `Crop` method is called which in turn crops the selected region and displays the cropped image on the ImageEditor.
+After the cropping area has been selected, the `Crop` method is called which in turn crops the selected region and displays the cropped image on the ImageEditor.

 {% tabs %}